delphix/delphix-terraform-blueprints-rds/README.md

 The sequence of automation is as follows:

 Phase 1 - Build the networking, security rules, servers and RDS instance.

-Phase 2 - Configure DMS & Delphix, Start the DMS replication task Phase 3 - Create the Virtual Database copy of the RDS data source
+Phase 2 - Configure DMS & Delphix, Start the DMS replication task.

+Phase 3 - Create the Virtual Database copy of the RDS data source.

 ## <a id="prereqs"></a>Prerequisites